oliv2079/ProjectB_Website/index.md

 **x-axis = degrees and y-axis = counts**

+Most anime have a very low degree (are in many peoples' lists).
+The distribution follows a power law!

+1486 out of 2294 (over half of) anime are only in 8 to 4964 users' lists.
+Quite a low number considering there are 275.539 users in the network.

 ### User Degree Distribution

 <img src="Snip8.PNG">

 **x-axis = degrees and y-axis = counts**

+This distribution also follows a power law.
+158511 out of 275539 (over half of) users have under 69 anime in their lists.

 ## Community detection

+Problems occured when trying to find communities.
+The data

 ## Sentiment Analysis on Reviews